bhavyaramgiri/Python/README.md

 sigmoid_and_relu_FF.ipynb : python code that takes 5 feature values and computes two targets based on random values for all weights  and biases and gives the user the option of choosing either a RELU or a sigmoid function.
 The code is for feed forward only, for Relu and Sigmoid functions and is from scratch without using any tools like keras.

-complete NN.ipynb is the complete nueral network i.e feed forward and back propogation, using sigmoid and relu function without using keras. weights and biases are randomly generated.
+complete NN.ipynb is the complete neural network i.e feed forward and back propogation, using sigmoid and relu function without using keras. weights and biases are randomly generated.

 keras NN.ipynb is nueral network designed for a toy problem using sigmoid and relu function.